franpossetto/RevitAPIExtension/README.md

 <br>

 Use `sl` `selection` to pick one element in Revit.
-I'm using uiDoc as UIDocument and `Element` as Object Type.
+I'm using uiDoc as UIDocument.
 ```csharp
 Selection selection = uiDoc.Selection;
 ```